googleforgames/agones/site/content/en/docs/Guides/metrics.md

 To install Grafana using a Managed Prometheus backend:

+* Complete the [Before you begin](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#begin).
+To align with the Agones [Grafana installation](#grafana-installation), we'll be installing in the `metrics` namespace, which you'll need to create.
+  * If your cluster has Workload Identity enabled, which is enabled on GKE Autopilot by default, follow [Configure a service account for Workload Identity](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#gmp-wli-svcacct) to ensure that you have appropriately authorized the default Kubernetes service account in the `metrics` namespace.
-* Install the [Standalone Prometheus frontend UI](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#ui-prometheus) - this will act as your authentication proxy for PromQL queries.
-To group it together with our [Grafana installation](#grafana-installation), install it in the `metrics` namespace.
+* Install the [Standalone Prometheus frontend UI](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#ui-prometheus) in the `metrics` namespace - this will act as your authentication proxy for PromQL queries.

-* [Install Grafana as above](#grafana-installation), but use `-f ./build/grafana-frontend.yaml` instead of `-f ./build/grafana.yaml`.
+* [Install Grafana as above](#grafana-installation), using `-f ./build/grafana-frontend.yaml` instead of `-f ./build/grafana.yaml`.

 ### Google Cloud Monitoring installation